weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

 Available starting in `v1.27.1`.
 This is an experimental feature.
 Use with caution.
 :::

 For Japanese text, `kagome_ja` tokenization method is also available.
-This uses the [`Kagome` tokenizer](https://github.com/ikawaha/kagome?tab=readme-ov-file) to split the property text.
+This uses the [`Kagome` tokenizer](https://github.com/ikawaha/kagome?tab=readme-ov-file) with a Japanese [MeCab IPA](https://github.com/ikawaha/kagome-dict/) dictionary to split the property text.

 The `kagome_ja` tokenizer is not loaded by default to save resources.
 To use it, set the environment variable `ENABLE_TOKENIZER_KAGOME_JA` to `true` on the Weaviate instance.